 The same principle of restraint applies to written responses, especially in today’s digital world.
 Hitting the ‘send’ button prematurely can lead to undesirable consequences that, once in the digital realm, are nearly impossible to retract.

 The solution lies in cultivating mindfulness when communicating.
 Strive to remain centered in your serenity and purpose when listening or reading.
 Practice active listening, pay attention, and maintain eye contact.
 Learn to appreciate pauses in conversations and resist the urge to fill the silence.

 Managing Negative Emotions

-And, if you find yourself feeling irritated during a conversation or when reading an email, slow down.
+If you find yourself getting irritated during a conversation or while reading an email, slow down.
 Breathe.
-Don’t take it personally.
-Sit up straight.
-Watch your posture.
-Then, don’t take the bait and get sucked into others’ conscious (or unconscious) agendas.
+Remember not to take things personally.
+Observe your posture, and don’t allow yourself to be pulled into others’ conscious or unconscious agendas.

-Communication is and always will be at the core of forming and maintaining relationships.
-This big book passage is great advice.
-So, if you make improving your communications with others a priority and you practice some of these principles, you may find that you’ll develop some skills for a lifetime of better personal relations.
+Communication is at the heart of forming and maintaining relationships.
+Prioritize improving your communication, practice these principles, and you may find yourself developing skills for a lifetime of better personal relations.